 Cosmetic surgery: What to know beforehand

 Cosmetic surgery, a branch of plastic surgery that includes surgical and nonsurgical procedures, might seem like an easy way to shave years off your appearance or improve your physique.
-If you're not satisfied with your appearance, cosmetic surgery might help you look and feel better.

 Cosmetic surgery, however, has risks and limitations.
 If you're considering cosmetic surgery, here's what you need to know.